-- 1. An official score report reflecting passing scores in reading, writing and mathematics on the Praxis Core Academic Skills for Educators Test. - 2.
-An official test score report reflecting a combined score of 295 on the verbal and quantitative subtests of the Graduate Record Examination (GRE) as reported beginning August 1, 2011, including a minimum of 150 on the verbal subtest or a minimum scaled score of 375 on the Miller Analogies Test (MAT). - 3.
-Completion of the first six hours of graduate course work at Spring Hill College with a B average. - 4.
+- Submission of an official report reflecting a passing score on all sections of the Alabama Educator Certification Assessment Program (AECAP) Basic Skills Test. - 2.
+An official test score report reflecting a combined score of 295 on the verbal and quantitative subtests of the Graduate Record Examination (GRE) as reported beginning August 1, 2011, including a minimum of 150 on the verbal subtest or a minimum scaled score of 375 on the Miller Analogies Test (MAT).
+Score reports must be less than five years old. - 3.
+Completion of the first six hours of graduate course work at Spring Hill College with a 3.0 average.
+Effective July 1, 2017, and thereafter, a 3.25 average on the first six hours of graduate coursework will be required. - 4.
 Satisfactory completion of all undergraduate course work deficiencies. - 5.
 Clearance of any incomplete grade(s).